sme777/nanoframe/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/a7c3b1796ed55dff5f27/maintainability)](https://codeclimate.com/github/tilabberkeley/nanoframe/maintainability)
 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)

-NanoFrame [nanoframe.org](https://www.nanoframe.org) is a web based tool which enables design and synthesis of 3D wireframe polyhedra.
-NanoFrame's [synthesizer](https://www.nanoframe.org/nanobot) generates polyhedra from single-origami scaffold of any length, which then can be used as building block for designing larger multi-origami structure in NanoFrame's [playground](https://www.nanoframe.org/nanobot).
+NanoFrame [nanoframe.org](https://www.nanoframe.org) is a web based tool for designing and synthesizing 3D wireframe polyhedra.
+NanoFrame's [synthesizer](https://www.nanoframe.org/synthesizer) generates polyhedra from single-origami scaffold of any length, which then can be used as building block for designing larger multi-origami structure in NanoFrame's [playground](https://www.nanoframe.org/playground).
 Save your work to the cloud by creating account at [nanoframe.org](https://www.nanoframe.org).

 Consider citing the associated paper if you find the project useful.